mbabazif/github/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
-# Github

 #### By Mbabazi Florence

 ## Description

-This program gives the user the room to add the the github name
+This program gives the user the room to add the the github name so that he/she can access the projects

 ## Setup/Installation Requirements